BLyndon/bayesian_methods/docs/_posts/2020-07-30-information_theory.md

 ## Entropy

-As a second quanitity, we introduce the information entropy, or Shannon-entropy, as the expectation value of the information
+As a second quantity, we introduce the information entropy, or Shannon-entropy, as the expectation value of the information

 $$
     H_p = \langle I(x) \rangle = - \sum_x p(x) \log p(x)